ratsprotocol/rats-protocol-website/src/article/en/MAP-protocol-for-enterprise.md

 * Build new business models and value creation opportunities
 * Competitively future-proof their organization

-Enterprise blockchain applications can be built on the public MAP Protocol, or on private blockchains that are based on MAP Protocol omnichain technology.
+Enterprise blockchain applications can be built on the public RATS Protocol, or on private blockchains that are based on RATS Protocol omnichain technology.

-# **Possible Enterprise applications with MAP protocol**
+# **Possible Enterprise applications with RATS protocol**

 ## Finance